earthpulse/ml-inference/README.md

 - `histogram_quantile(0.95, rate(model_inference_duration_seconds[1m])) > 10`: Alert if more than 95% of the requests take more than 10 seconds to process
 - You can add more alerts using `PromQL` queries.

+> TODO: It may be interesting to create a custom dashboard with the included metrics and share it through Grafana's dashboard marketplace.

 Alternatively, you can use `AlertManager` to send notifications via email, Slack, etc. (out of the scope of this repository).

 ## Building a new processor